elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Option to create custom solvers for letsencrypt issuers, including a simple way to add secrets.
 - Add external redis database as option for harbor
 - a new alert `FluentdAvailableSpaceBuffer`, notifies when the fluentd buffer is filling up
+- Option to enable `allowSnippetAnnotations` from the configs

 ### Removed